thegenius89/StandardGP/README.md

 print("Generations: {}, Fitness: {}, Model: {}".format(gp.gen, best_fitness, best_model))
 print("RMSE:", np.sqrt(np.mean(np.square(gp.predict(x) - y))))
 ```
-You can see how huge your dataset can be wihtout losing performance by changing the 200 to say 2000.
+You can see how huge your dataset can be without losing performance by changing the 200 to say 2000.

 ## Advanced usage:
-All the hyperparameters are very good choosen so for many cases there is no need to adjust them.
+All the hyperparameters are very good choosen - for many cases there is no need to adjust them.
 The [...,...] are recommanded ranges.
 ```
 class Config: